bedrock-claude-chat

 [!TIP] If the

-does not appear or Bedrock Claude Chat does not work properly, it may be a problem with the latest version.
-In this case, please add--version "v1.2.6"
+Frontend URLdoes not appear or Bedrock Claude Chat does not work properly, it may be a problem with the latest version.
+In this case, please add--version "v1.2.6"to the parameters and try deployment again.

 It's an architecture built on AWS managed services, eliminating the need for infrastructure management.
 Utilizing Amazon Bedrock, there's no need to communicate with APIs outside of AWS.
 This enables deploying scalable, reliable, and secure applications.